cqsupport/aem-groovy-scripts/oak-run-console/README.md

 ## Node Utils
 [nodeUtils.groovy](nodeUtils.groovy)

-Run commands to set a property or remove a property on a node
+Run commands to remove or rename a node
 ```
 rmNode(session, "/path/to/nodeToDelete")
 mvNode(session, "/path/to/node", "newNameForNode")